 Why afraid you might think?
-While the technology holds it within itself to get kids into trouble, it also gives the parents power to track however their kids are utilising it.
+While the technology holds it within itself to get kids into trouble, it also gives the parents power to track however their kids are utilizing it.

 Technology has gone far now.
-There are applications available like Mama Bear, that even alert parents if their kid is travelling alarmingly faster than usual.
-An application called Family Tracker, is also useful for sharing your live locations with your family.
+There are applications available like Mama Bear, that even alert parents if their kid is traveling alarmingly faster than usual.
+An application called Family Tracker is also useful for sharing your live locations with your family.
 This way you won’t have to answer multiple calls asking the same question of “Where are you?”.
 Your parents would just know.

 However, this way of spying on your kids is not exactly what you should be obsessed with.
 Kids are not going to be comfortable with anyone knowing about their every move, even their parents.
 Adolescence is a very critical age.
 They require privacy just how grownups do.
 Their personality can only be built if they have the space to grow as an individual having a very own identity.

 A developmental Psychologist at Oberlin College, Nancy Darling says, “What is hard about parenting is balancing the kid’s desire for autonomy with safety concerns.”
 It is okay to be considerate about your kid.
 However, you also need to leave the child on his own to learn and grow.

 Skylar Hawk, a social psychologist at the Chinese University of Hong Kong, studying about adolescent development shares her views by saying, “The ability to experience privacy is probably a basic human need that transcends culture,” The adolescent age require the kids to have their own little space because their body, brain, and lifestyle start changing on a faster pace.